npm/cli/docs/content/cli-commands/npm-exec.md

 If any requested packages are not present in the local project dependencies, then they are installed to a folder in the npm cache, which is added to the `PATH` environment variable in the executed process.
+A prompt is printed (which can be suppressed by providing either `--yes` or `--no`).

 Package names provided without a specifier will be matched with whatever version exists in the local project.
 Package names with a specifier will only be considered a match if they have the exact same name and version as